markcheeky/slicetune/README.md

 # Slicetune [WIP]

-A non-invasive parameter-efficient method for finetuning large neural models.
+A simple, flexible and non-invasive parameter-efficient method for finetuning large neural models.

 ### TODO